TheYuriG/blog_lessons/discord_create_channels/README.md

 -   -   Prefer writing `if (access == false) {return}`
 -   -   Prefer writing complete functions over assigning anonymous functions to constants.
 -   -   -   Remember that the guides here aim to help beginners.
 It's easier to trim down code if you are experienced than to make it more verbose if you are a beginner.
 -   Write comments on everything.
-While more experienced programmers should strive for writing self-explaining code that doesn't require any comments, that often overwhelms new programmers.
+While more experienced programmers should strive for [writing self-documenting code](https://en.wikipedia.org/wiki/Self-documenting_code) that doesn't require any comments, that often overwhelms/confuses new programmers.